-A new Framework and a new Evaluation Schedule were published in November 2012 and both revised in September 2013.
-The following downloads will be helpful to you.
+The current Framework and Evaluation Schedule were published in November 2012 and both revised in September 2013.
+A new SIAMS Framework is expected in September 2018.
+More information will follow on this.
+In the meanwhile, the following downloads will be helpful to you:

 The Deputy Director or School Effectiveness Officer are happy to run training for Governing Bodies who may wish to access a Whole Governing Body Training session on SIAMS through SCC Governor Support.

 Although OfSTED inspects all maintained schools in England, under Section 48 of the Education Act 2005, the responsibility for inspecting schools with a religious character rests jointly with OfSTED and the National Society (now known as the Church of England Education Office [COEEO]).
 So Church of England schools get two inspections as part of a regular cycle.